metaplex-foundation/mpl-candy-guard/README.md

 #### Route Instruction

 The merkle proof validation needs to be completed before the mint transaction.
-This is done by a ['route'] instruction with the following accounts and `RouteArgs`:
+This is done by a `route` instruction with the following accounts and `RouteArgs`:

 <details>
   <summary>Accounts</summary>